-When you have income that isn’t subject to withholdings then you must pay estimated quarterly taxes.
-This is the Internal Revenue Service’s (IRS) way of collecting taxes from people who don’t have them withheld from their paychecks.
+If you are self-employed or a contract worker and you are generating a profit, you may need to pay estimated quarterly taxes.
+This is the Internal Revenue Service’s (IRS) way of collecting taxes from people who don’t have them withheld from their paychecks through payroll.

 Who Needs to Pay Estimated Quarterly Taxes

 Most people pay their taxes throughout the year by having them withheld from their paychecks.
-However, when you are self employed, you aren’t getting regular paychecks so you pay estimated quarterly taxes to cover those taxes.
+When you are self-employed, however, you pay estimated quarterly taxes to cover those taxes.

 There are cases when you may have to pay estimated quarterly taxes even if you are employed and your employer is taking your taxes our for you.
 If you receive income from the following categories you may have to pay estimated quarterly taxes.